By Katie LeJeune

 Looking at context of memes is important in understanding

-them, and a large part of that stems from
+them, and a large part of that stems from where

 we find memes.
 For connoisseurs Eldredge and Purvas, there’s a big difference